himani-rapidops/product-management/README.md

 ## FROM DEVELOPER
-I just created new app with 'ng new product-management' command angular-cli was already installed and then i just hit the command git init. so adding blank project structure on first commmit.
+1. I just created new app with 'ng new product-management' command angular-cli was already installed and then i just hit the command git init. so adding blank project structure on first commmit.

+2. Created Login Module using ng generate component/module 'name' --routing.
+Ignore spec.ts files from login folder.